U.S. IPO Weekly Recap: Airbnb And DoorDash Make Their Public Debuts In A 10 IPO Week

 Hydroponics supplier Hydrofarm Holdings Group (HYFM) priced above the upwardly revised range to raise $173 million at a $711 million market cap.
 A picks-and-shovel cannabis play, it relies on the highly regulated industry for most of its sales.
 Unprofitable, the company saw growth accelerate in the MRQ, and margins have improved due to increased propriety product offerings.
 Hydrofarm finished up 142%.

-AdTech platform PubMatic (PUBM) priced above the range to raise $118 million at a $1.1 billion market cap.
+AdTech platform PubMatic (NASDAQ:PUBM) priced above the range to raise $118 million at a $1.1 billion market cap.
 Profitable with strong growth, the company provides a specialized cloud infrastructure platform that enables real-time programmatic advertising transactions.
 It has a sticky customer base, though its largest customer was 20%+ of its 9mo20 revenue.
 PubMatic finished up 25%.

 French-listed drug developer Nanobiotix (NASDAQ:NBTX) upsized and priced at the low end to raise $99 million at a $502 million market cap.
 The company's lead candidate completed the regulatory process for CE mark in April 2019, allowing the product to be commercialized in the EU for locally advanced soft tissue sarcoma.
 Nanobiotix finished up 26%.